 Summer Camp fun, Youth Academy students trying they hand at archery.

+Earn your Boy Scouts of America merit badges at College of DuPage.
 Camps are led by a certified merit badge counselor and different topics will be offered throughout the year.

 All Merit Badge camps are currently at full capacity.
 To be contacted when additional sessions are created, email the Youth Coordinator at firstname.lastname@example.org and include the student's name, age and a phone number at which you can be reached.

-All students registered in Youth Enrichment, Talent Search or Summer Camp programs must have a completed Student Code of Conduct and Medical Release Form on file on the first day of their camp or class.
+All students registered in Youth Enrichment, Talent Search or Summer Camp in-person programs must have a completed Student Code of Conduct and Medical Release Form on file on the first day of their camp or class.
 Parents and guardians may bring completed copies of these required forms on the first day or complete them during sign-in.
 The high school programs have a separate set of required forms, find more information at cod.edu/cehighschool.

-Cancellations & Refunds
+Cancellations and Refunds

 the following Parent Refund Form for Youth Academy Participants.
 This form needs to be completed no later than one week after the payment has been

-Student Resource Center (SRC), Room 1110, (630) 942-2208
+Student Resource Center (SRC), Room 1110

 Fax: (630) 942-3785